joezaq/MATLAB-Pneumonia-Detection-from-Chest-X-ray/README.md

 ### Conclusion
 This project demonstrates the effectiveness of machine learning techniques for automated pneumonia detection from chest X-ray images.
-Through image preprocessing, feature extraction, and classification using SVM and HOG, the study shows that machine learning can improve diagnostic accuracy and support faster medical decision-making.
+Through image preprocessing, feature extraction, and SVM and HOG-based classification, the study shows that machine learning can improve diagnostic accuracy and support faster medical decision-making.